ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 FORMAT Native
 ```

-We've used LZ4 compression for export, we'll have to specify it while importing data:
+We've used LZ4 compression for export.
+We'll have to specify it while importing data:

 ```sql
 INSERT INTO sometable